On the van der Waals interaction between a molecule and a half-infinite plate: Proof of Theorem

-where $E=E(r,v)$ is the ground state energy of $Q_N H Q_N|_{\text{Ran}(Q_N)}$ which coincides with the ground state energy of $Q_N H Q_N$.
-Recall that $Q_N$ denotes the orthogonal projection onto the functions that are antisymmetric with respect to exchanges of position-spin pairs.
+namely the restriction onto the range of $Q_N$ in the right hand side can be removed.
+This helps us to apply the IMS localization formula.
 The proof of \eqref{IMSboundmol} is similar to the proof of \eqref{conditionF} and we shall sketch it.
 We use the IMS localization formula with the partition of unity $(J_a)_{a \in \{1,2\}^N}$, where for $a=(a_1,...,a_N) \in \{1,2\}^N$